Serving California since 2006

 • Exit planning.

-To read a sample Standard Informational Valuation, click here.
+Click here to read a sample Standard Informational Valuation.

 Certified Valuation Reports

-Certified valuation reports are invaluable for supporting business acquisitions, divestitures, estate planning, partner disputes, marital dissolutions, and bank loan applications – particularly when the valuation must be credible and withstand scrutiny.
-These reports are most effective when you expect a high level of scrutiny of the value, or when there is significant interest in detailed support and explanation of the valuation.
+Certified valuation reports are invaluable for supporting different needs.
+For example, business acquisitions, divestitures, estate planning, partner disputes, marital dissolutions, and bank loan applications.
+The valuation includes much more written detail – particularly when the valuation must be credible and withstand legal scrutiny.
+These reports are most effective when you expect a high level of scrutiny of the value, or when there is significant interest what elements the appraiser appl;ied to reach their valuation conclusion.

 3. Certified Summary Valuation